cakephp/docs/en/tutorials-and-examples/blog/part-two.rst

 The single instruction in the action uses ``set()`` to pass data from the controller to the view (which we'll create next).
-The line sets the view variable called 'query' equal to the return value of the ``find('all')`` method of the Articles table.
+The line sets the view variable called 'articles' equal to the return value of the ``find('all')`` method of the Articles table object.

 To learn more about CakePHP's controllers, check out the :doc:`/controllers` chapter.